The Most Expensive Water in the Country... Brought to You by Cal Am!

 By Melodie Chrislock

-This week Food & Water Watch announced their 2017 update of the Top Ten Most Expensive Water Providers in the Country.
-The Monterey Peninsula now ranks #1.
-Cal Am has given us the most expensive water in the United States!
-The annual cost to Peninsula consumers for 60,000 gallons is $1202.
+In April 2017 Food & Water Watch announced their 2017 update of the Top Ten Most Expensive Water Providers in the Country.
+The Monterey Peninsula now ranks #1 with the most expensive water in the United States.
+The annual cost to Cal Am’s Peninsula customers for 60,000 gallons is $1202.

-Water bills for many Cal Am customers have recently doubled or tripled and to make matters worse, the cost for new water projects like Cal Am’s proposed desal plant, the Pure Water Monterey (recycled water) project, or the pipeline currently under construction, are NOT yet included on our water bills.
+To make matters worse, the cost for new water projects like Cal Am’s proposed desal plant, the Pure Water Monterey (recycled water) project, or the pipeline currently under construction, are NOT yet included on our water bills.
 Plus Cal Am is asking the CPUC for another 22.7% rate increase over the next three years.
-There’s no end in sight!
+Costs will continue to rise sharply with Cal Am.
 We can do better than this with publicly owned water.